daytonaio/daytona/pkg/apiclient/docs/CreateBuildDTO.md

 HasPrebuildId returns a boolean if a field has been set.

-### GetWorkspaceConfigName
+### GetWorkspaceTemplateName

-`func (o *CreateBuildDTO) GetWorkspaceConfigName() string`
+`func (o *CreateBuildDTO) GetWorkspaceTemplateName() string`

-GetWorkspaceConfigName returns the WorkspaceConfigName field if non-nil, zero value otherwise.
+GetWorkspaceTemplateName returns the WorkspaceTemplateName field if non-nil, zero value otherwise.

-### GetWorkspaceConfigNameOk
+### GetWorkspaceTemplateNameOk

-`func (o *CreateBuildDTO) GetWorkspaceConfigNameOk() (*string, bool)`
+`func (o *CreateBuildDTO) GetWorkspaceTemplateNameOk() (*string, bool)`

-GetWorkspaceConfigNameOk returns a tuple with the WorkspaceConfigName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetWorkspaceTemplateNameOk returns a tuple with the WorkspaceTemplateName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetWorkspaceConfigName
+### SetWorkspaceTemplateName

-`func (o *CreateBuildDTO) SetWorkspaceConfigName(v string)`
+`func (o *CreateBuildDTO) SetWorkspaceTemplateName(v string)`

-SetWorkspaceConfigName sets WorkspaceConfigName field to given value.
+SetWorkspaceTemplateName sets WorkspaceTemplateName field to given value.